pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

   - `queue`: The dataset is stored in a queue.
 The queue is a simple FIFO queue that stores the task dataset. *Do not use this storage type for task dataset unless you know what you are doing.*
   - `sql`: The dataset is stored in a SQL database. *This type is unstable and will be optimized in the future versions.*
 - `path`: The path to the task dataset.
-  - For `file` storage type, the path is the path to the directory that contains the task dataset files.
+  - For `file` storage type, the path points to the directory that contains the task dataset files.
   - For `queue` storage type, the path is optional.
 You can back up the data in the queue by specifying a sqlite database path here.
-  - For `sql` storage type, the path is the path to the sqlite database file.
+  - For `sql` storage type, the path points to the sqlite database file.
 - `subset_name`: The subset name of the task dataset.
 Default is `None`.
 - `split`: The split of the task dataset.
 Default is `train`.
 - `format`: Defines keys for prompts and responses in the dataset.